holochain/wind-tunnel/README.md

 ### Developer guide (for wind-tunnel)

-There is a Nix environment provided and it is recommended that you use its shell for development:
+There is a Nix environment provided, and it is recommended that you use its shell for development:

 ```bash
 nix develop